alexandroprado/caf-samples/dt-to-labs.md

 ### Proposed architecture

 - Contoso will use a [DevTest subscription](https://azure.microsoft.com/offers/ms-azr-0023p/) to save costs on Azure resources.
 This subscription offers significant savings including VMs are don't incur licensing fees for Microsoft software.
 - Azure DevTest Labs will be used for managing the DevTest environments.
+New VMs will be created in the DevTest Labs in support of their move to new tools for Development in the cloud.
 - The on-premises DevTest VMs in the Contoso data-center will be decommissioned after the migration is done.
 - Developers and Testers will have access to Windows Virtual Desktop for their workstations.